Jordan Peterson’s Self-Authoring Program: A Complete 2026 Guide for Coaches

 Is Jordan Peterson’s Self-Authoring Program Worth It?

-What’s Included In the Program
+What’s Included in the Program

 When you buy the Self-Authoring Suite, you get: